lumen-org/lumen/doc/walkthrough.md

 ![walkthrough 02 - schema](img/walkthrough-02-schema.png)

- As we can see the model contains a total of 7 random variables, and since we use a Conditional Gaussian (CG) model all of them are backed by observed data and all are 'distributed', i.e. modeled by the probabilistic model.
+ As we can see the model contains a total of 7 random variables, and since we use a Conditional Gaussian (CG) model all of them are backed by observed data and all are 'random' variables modeled by the probabilistic model.

  Here is what the variables mean: